strimzi/strimzi-kafka-oauth/README.md

 ##### Configuring the token validation

-The most essential OAuth2 configuration on the Kafka Broker is the configuration related to validation of the access tokens passed from Kafka clients to the Kafka broker during SASL based authentication mechanism.
+The most essential OAuth2 configuration on the Kafka broker is the configuration related to validation of the access tokens passed from Kafka clients to the Kafka broker during SASL based authentication mechanism.

 There are two options for token validation:
 - Using the JWKS endpoint in combination with signed JWT formatted access tokens